 • If you want to improve your credit score fast then paying your bills on time is the best way to improve credit score.
 Payment history has the biggest impact on your credit score rating and gaining a 35% payment ratio presents itself as a backlash to your credit history.
 We recommend avoiding late payments at all costs to improve your bad credit quickly.

-(NOTE: Payment ratio is the percentage derived from current outstanding balance and from the number of payments made by the borrower.)
+(NOTE: Payment ratio is the percentage derived from the current outstanding balance and from the number of payments made by the borrower.)

 - Keep your credit utilization low